bio-phys/trimem/README.md

 ```bash
 /nfs/scistore15/saricgrp/Your_folder/.conda/envs/Trienv/bin/python3
 ```
 and will be referred to as "python_path" in the next bash command.
+Not that this enables PyLammps this specific conda environment only!

+Now we can set up the makefiles and build LAMMPS w
--D PKG_ASPHERE=yes is not stricly necessary bet here you can add whatever you have in mind for your simulations.
+REMARK: -D PKG_ASPHERE=yes is not stricly necessary in what comes next, but instead you can add whatever package you have in mind for your simulations.

 ```bash
 cmake -D BUILD_OMP=yes -D BUILD_SHARED_LIBS=yes -D PYTHON_EXECUTABLE="python_path" -D PKG_MOLECULE=yes -D PKG_PYTHON=yes -D PKG_OPENMP=yes -D PKG_EXTRA-PAIR=yes -D PKG_ASPHERE=yes ../cmake
 cmake --build .
 ```

-Finally to make LAMMPS accessible for python
+Finally to make LAMMPS accessible for python, i.e. making and copying the shared libaries.

 ```bash
 make install-python
 ```